madetech/blog/books/building_better_software_teams/empowerment/giving-teams-freedom.md

 Before a team is about to start development, having introductions with the client will prove highly beneficial during the development period.

-Traditional approaches have been for there to be project manager to act as the go between from developers to clients and vice versa.
+Traditional approaches have been for there to be a project manager to act as the go between from developers to clients and vice versa.
 This has always added extra time into a project - usually time spent waiting on responses.
 This can lead to stop-start interruptions which normally result in developers downing tools, and starting other work to fill the gaps.

 What harm is there in empowering the team to communicate directly with the client and enhance the relationship?

 [@todo something about technical speak, and reigning that in]

 For starters it'll save a bunch of time.
 When a developer is unsure of something, rather than risking development time that will potentially need to be backtracked later, give the client a call or IM them to get faster feedback or clarification around the work.
 It's essential that the team and client can create a fast feedback cycle to reduce the potential for interruptions to the development process.

-It's important that clients understand the process, which will be discussed in the next point.

 Developers will better understand client priorities if they're communicating directly, rather than being shielded unnecessarily from them.
 It helps that a team is conscious of these, so that they can make decisions that add better business value for the client.

-Through identifying the clients priorities, and the constant communication, the team is well placed to shape the work for each iteration without outside guidance.
+Through identifying the client's priorities, and the constant communication, the team is well placed to shape the work for each iteration without outside guidance.

 ## Establishing work process